OffchainLabs/stylus-workshop-rust-solidity/README.md

 6. [./scripts/transferNft.sh](./scripts/transferNft.sh) to transfer the NFT 0 from the minter to the RECEIVER
 7. [./scripts/mintNftFromTokenContract.sh](./scripts/mintNftFromTokenContract.sh) to mint an NFT from the ERC-20 contract

+Remember to set the environment variables in an `.env` file.

+## How to run a local Stylus dev node

+Instructions to setup a local Stylus dev node can be found [here](https://docs.arbitrum.io/stylus/how-tos/local-stylus-dev-node).

 ## How to get ETH for the Stylus testnet

 The Stylus testnet is an L3 chain that settles to Arbitrum Sepolia.
 The usual way of obtaining ETH is to bridge it from Arbitrum Sepolia through the [Arbitrum Bridge](https://bridge.arbitrum.io/?destinationChain=stylus-testnet&sourceChain=arbitrum-sepolia).
 You can find a list of Arbitrum Sepolia faucets [here](https://docs.arbitrum.io/stylus/reference/testnet-information#faucets).